gregmarine/ByGregMarine.com/Blog/src/2024/10/23_father-god-thank-you-for-today.md

 *Father God, You are so good to us!
 Thank You for this deer friendship and all You do for and through us.
 What will we experience next?*

+## 10:30pm

+Final thoughts for the day...hehehe

+After the walk I had with Valerie, I ended with another visit with Autumn at the Bark Park.
+It was another opportunity to minister to her.
+God keeps providing opportunities for us to fellowship.
+I'll miss our chats after she moves.

+I realized today that all of my friends here are moving away at the same time...LOL Autumn, Maddi, Valerie, Jan and Sam are all moving the week I'm in California...hehehe I find that quite interesting...interesting, indeed!

+Something else interesting, that satellite church of theChapel that will be down the street from me begins the week I return from my California trip.
+That's the same week I had intended to begin attending physical church again.
+I wasn't quite sure where yet.
+I'll be praying about checking out this new thing that week.
+Considering all else that I've been experiencing with God lately, I have a strong feeling I should attend this satellite of theChapel <3

+*Father God, thank You for today*